 Connecticut FMLA and Federal FMLA: Differences and Similarities for HR

 Connecticut is one of 12 states that provide protected leave for family care, bonding, or medical purposes.
-In addition, the federal Family Medical Leave Act also provides protected leave for family or personal medical purposes.
+In addition to Connecticut FMLA, the Federal Family Medical Leave Act also provides protected leave for family or personal medical purposes.

 Although in many cases, the Connecticut FMLA leave may run concurrently with Federal FMLA, there are other cases in which the each protected leave would run independently from the other and employers should be track both leaves separately.
 The purpose of this article is to provide an overview of FMLA for Connecticut employers and to outline the most common situations where employees would be entitled to both protected leaves solely.